hernantz/blog/content/else-considered-harmful.md

 ```

-The staircase of doom (or if the language has curly braces, pyramid of doom)
 While in Python it looks more like a stairs of doom.
 stair of doom in python picture
 In functional languages, it pretty much always looks ugly.